Metrics for spin-based computing: Perspective/conclusions

 \subsection{Acknowledgements}

 H.K. thanks the Leverhulme Trust for financial support via their Research Fellowship (RF-2024-317) \rev{and JSPS for their support through Kakenhi (Grant no. 25H00837)}.
 H.K. and J.C.G. were supported by EPSRC grant EP/X015661/1.
 J.C.G. was supported by EPSRC grant EP/Y003276/1 and the Royal Academy of Engineering Fellowship RF2122-21-363.
 A.L. acknowledges funding from the Marie Skłodowska-Curie grant agreement No.~101111429 "SWIM".
 J.Å. acknowledges funding from the Horizon 2020 research and innovation program No. 835068 "TOPSPIN" and as a Swedish Research Council Distinguished Professor (Dnr.~2024-01943).
 K.E.-S. acknowledges funding from the Emergent AI Center funded by the Carl Zeiss Foundation and the German Research Foundation (DFG) Project‐ID 403233384 (SPP Skyrmionics) and 405553726 (CRC/TRR 270, project B12).
 S.F. acknowledges funding from JST-ASPIRE (Grant no. JPMJAP2322), JST-CREST (Grant no. JPMJCR19K3), and JSPS Kakenhi (Grant nos.
 24H00039, 24H02235, and 25H00447).
 K.Y.C and K.S. acknowledge support from the Office of Naval Research (ONR), Multidisciplinary University Research Initiative (MURI) grant N000142312708. \rev{T.T. acknowledges JSPS Kakenhi (Grant no. 24K01336). } The authors thank Julie Grollier and Frank Mizrahi for their help on the initial stage of manuscript writing and Mark Stiles and Daniel Gopman for their helpful feedback.
+The authors acknowledge Maria Azhar for drawing the skyrmion image in Fig.~1c.